spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 ==== PCG config saved ==== Location: /home/ubuntu/.palette/pcg/pcg-20240306182821/pcg.yaml
 ```

-Next, Palette CLI will create a local kind cluster that will be used to bootstrap the PCG cluster deployment in your
+Next, Palette CLI will create a local [kind](https://kind.sigs.k8s.io/) cluster that will be used to bootstrap the PCG
-VMware environment.
-Once installed, the PCG registers itself with Palette and creates a VMware cloud account with the
+cluster deployment in your VMware environment.
+Once installed, the PCG registers itself with Palette and creates a
-same name as the PCG.
+VMware cloud account with the same name as the PCG.

 The following recording demonstrates the `pcg install` command with the `--config-only` flag.
 When using this flag, a
-configuration file named **pcg.yaml** is created under the path **.palette/pcg**.
-You can then utilize this file to
+reusable configuration file named **pcg.yaml** is created under the path **.palette/pcg**.
+You can then utilize this
-install a PCG with predefined values using the command `pcg install` with the `--config-file` flag.
+file to install a PCG with predefined values using the command `pcg install` with the `--config-file` flag.
 Refer to the
 [Palette CLI PCG Command](../../palette-cli/commands/pcg.md) page for further information about the command.

 <Video title="palette-pcg-config-only" src="/videos/palette-pcg.mp4"></Video>